sisap-challenges/sisap25-example-julia/README.md

 This repository is a working example for the SISAP 2025 Indexing Challenge <https://sisap-challenges.github.io/>, working with Julia and GitHub Actions, as specified in Task's descriptions.
 It is based on the previous year example.

 ## Steps for running
-It requires a working installation of Julia (better works with `v1.10.8`, note that `v1.11` series have performance regressions for our similarity search package).
+It requires a working installation of Julia (better works with `v1.10.8`. _Note that `v1.11` series have performance regressions for our similarity search package_.
 You can download Julia from <https://julialang.org/downloads/>.
-You also need `git` tools and internet access for cloning and downloading datasets.
+You also need `git` tools and internet access for cloning, install package dependencies and downloading datasets.

 The steps are the following: